 Suzanne Coley's main artistic fields are printmaking and book arts.
 She has pioneered the style of book making called "couture textile books," combining precision and intentionality of design with bold experimentation and abstraction.
-Over the past fifteen years, Suzanne has merged quilting techniques and practices with embroidery in her art.
-Suzanne's fine art textile books are in the permanent collection of the Smithsonian Institution (National Museum of African Art Library) and in the National Museum of Women in the Arts.
-Her most recent project, a series of couture textile books that include quilting, poetry, printmaking, and bookbinding, was supported with a Rubys 2020 grant by the Robert W. Deutsch Foundation.
+Over the past fifteen years, Suzanne has merged couture sewing techniques and practices with embroidery in her art.
+Suzanne's fine art textile books are in the permanent collection of the Smithsonian Institution (National Museum of African Art Library) and the National Museum of Women in the Arts.
+Her project Love Sonnets from Shakespeare to Baltimore, a series of couture textile books that include quilting, Shakepeare's sonnets, printmaking, and bookbinding, was supported with a Rubys 2020 grant by the Robert W. Deutsch Foundation.
 The historian of the African American Quilters of Baltimore, Suzanne created a two volume book documenting the members' quilting styles, aesthetic sensibilities, needle techniques and histories.